lorisantiagocm/ballast_library/README.md

 - Borrow: returned (bool, def false) user_id due_to (besides the default timestamps like created at and updated at)

 Before anything else, I'll make my initial git commit so that I ensure my project is safe.

+## Authentication

+First, I'll install devise and create users.
+I followed the [docs](https://github.com/heartcombo/devise) steps to installation and generated their views.

+I changed the default migration so that the `User` table would also have a role, which I plan to be an `enum`: `t.integer :role, null: false, default: 0`